 The Corporation has historically used three LTI instruments (RSUs, PSUs and Options) to reward for share price and corporate performance over the mid- to long-term (i.e. three to a maximum 10 years).
-Commencing in 2021, Options were replaced with RSUs for LTI Plan grants for all executives (see "Long-Term Incentive Plans").
+In 2021, the Corporation commenced issuing RSUs in lieu of Options for LTI Plan grants for all executives (see "Long-Term Incentive Plans").
 This approach encourages management to adopt a long-term view of performance that is tied to shareholder return.